reactioncommerce/docs/docs/products.md

 ## Overview
 Products is one of the most used entities in Mailchimp Open Commerce.
 It is basically what you offer in the store to sell, it can be tangible or intangible, it can also represent a physical product or service.

+Priducts can have 2 levels of variants, for example, a t-shirt can be sold by size and color.

 ### Types

 The type `Product` is  the source of truth of Shop Administrators, it is what gets created/updated/archived in the database.
 When a `Product` gets published it becomes a `CatalogProduct`, which is what should be displayed to shoppers who browse that catalog.